 AutoMod provides advanced debug and trace facilities.
-The model can be single stepped at any time during the animation.
-Also, the ability to set breakpoints and alarms allow the user to suspend the simulation when a certain event occurs or when a specific clock time is reached.
+The model can be single-stepped at any time during the animation.
+Also, the ability to set breakpoints and alarms allows the user to suspend the simulation when a certain event occurs or when a specific clock time is reached.

 AutoMod also provides comprehensive reports.
 The reports can be displayed on request at any time during the animation.
-Printed versions of the reports can also be specified during model build.
+Printed versions of the reports can also be specified during the Model Development Environment.